hangulu/cs51_materials/cr4/cr4_hakeem.md

    empty () |> push 5 |> push 1 ;;
 ```

 **Exercise 4**: Say you're given the implementation of an int stack, as above.
-Write a function `multi_stack` that returns the first pair of consecutive elements in the stack if it exists, and throw an `EmptyStack` error otherwise.
+Write a function `multi_stack` that returns the first pair of consecutive equal elements in the stack if it exists, and throw an `EmptyStack` error otherwise.

 ```ocaml
 open SafeIntListStack